RWTH-LTT/pbaesa/examples/README.md

 # Examples

-This directory contains example scripts and notebooks demonstrating how to use the pb-aesa package.
+This directory contains example scripts and notebooks demonstrating how to use the pbaesa package.

 ## basic_usage.py